June 21, 2025

 Overcoming Challenges and Mitigating Risks

-While the opportunity is clearly significant, it wouldn’t be a true guide if we didn’t talk about the challenges.
-Potential investors must be ready to plan for several key risks.
+While the opportunity is significant, it wouldn’t be a true guide if we didn’t talk about the challenges.
+Potential investors must plan for several key risks.

 • Competition: This is the big one.
 Global manufacturers, especially from China, have massive scale and cost advantages.
 To compete, Australian producers will likely need to be smarter—focusing on niche markets, superior quality, excellent local support, or building strong brand loyalty.

 • Cost Competitiveness: As we touched on earlier, strategies to address higher local production costs are essential.
-This means maximizing automation, securing favorable energy contracts, and focusing keenly on product differentiation and value-added services.
+This means maximizing automation, securing favorable energy contracts, and a keen focus on product differentiation and value-added services.

-• Policy Stability: While current government support is strong, long-term policy certainty is absolutely crucial for maintaining investor confidence.
-It’s a factor no one can afford to ignore.
+• Policy Stability: While current government support is strong, long-term policy certainty is crucial for maintaining investor confidence.

 • Skilled Workforce: You can’t build an industry without the right people.
 Ensuring a steady pipeline of trained technicians and engineers is essential for sustainable growth.